 Many people rely on using cannabidiol (CBD) since it became legal in 2018.
 Thousands of CBD products are now available to the general public for us.
 How much CBD should I take?
 How much CBD oil can I take?
-If you find yourself asking these questions, this article is for you.
+If you find yourself asking these questions about a CBD dosage, this article is for you.

-TL;DR – Many people will be ok starting with .15 mg – .25 mg of CBD per pound of bodyweight.
-Unfortunately, there is no standard dosage for all forms of CBD products, and dosage depends on several factors.
+TL;DR – Many people will be ok starting with a CBD dosage of .15 milligrams – .25 milligrams of CBD per pound of bodyweight.
+Unfortunately, there is no standard CBD dosage for all forms of CBD oil products, and dosage depends on several factors.

 How Much CBD Should I Take?

-There is no standard serving size for CBD products.
+There is no standard serving size for CBD oil products.
 That said, there is an accepted consensus that users must always start with the lowest dose possible to feel any effects.
-If you’re new to CBD, a good rule of thumb is to use between 0.15 mg – 0.25 mg of CBD per pound of body weight.
+If you’re new to CBD oils, a good rule of thumb is to use between 0.15 milligrams – 0.25 milligrams of CBD per pound of body weight.
+This is an average CBD dosage, and will serve most people well.
+This dose can be used for people new to CBD, or seasoned CBD users alike.

 If you’re unsure about the amount of CBD in a certain product, or the directions of use are unclear, check the product label.